capactio/capact/docs/engine-graphql-api.md

 ## Implementation Specific Behavior

 This section describes GraphQL API server behaviors which is a result of underlying implementation.
-API consumer should be aware of it, in order to use the API efficiently.
+The API consumer should be aware of it, in order to use the API efficiently.

 ### Kubernetes Engine